riteshbachhar/Fraud-detection-using-AI/README.md

 <p align="center"><b>Figure 2.
 The data is highly imbalanced, with only 0.1% of transactions labeled as suspicious.
 </b></p>

-The dataset includes the following 12 features:
+The dataset includes the following 11 features and 1 target variable:

 - `Time`: Time of transaction, formatted as HH:MM:ss
 - `Date`: Date of transaction, formatted as YYYY:MM:DD; ranges from October 6, 2022 to August 22, 2023